murraycadzow/2021-obss-day3/_episodes/04-popgen.md

 > ## Create the white list.
 > With the help of the instructions below, use the `cat`, `grep`, `cut`, `sort`, `uniq`, `shuf`, and `head` commands to generate a list of 1,000 random loci.
 Save this list of loci as `whitelist.txt`, so that we can feed it back into `populations`.
 This operation can be done in a single shell command.
 That sounds challenging, but the instructions below should help you create one command with several pipes to create that `whitelist.txt` file.
 The idea of a pipe is to connect commands using `|` e.g. `command 1 | command 2` outputs the content of command 1 into command 2 instead of outputting it to the screen.
 >
 > At each step, you can run the command to see that it is outputting what you want, before piping it into the next step.
-Remember, you can access your last command in the termianl by using the up arrow key.
+Remember, you can access your last command in the terminal by using the up arrow key.
 >
-> • First, use `cat` to concatenante `denovo_final/populations.sumstats.tsv`.
+> • First, use `cat` to concatenate `denovo_final/populations.sumstats.tsv`.
 >
 > • Then, stream it into the next command using a `|`.
 >